 This data typically relates to items such as a user’s first name, surname, address, birthday, marital status, medical history, personal preferences and consumer behaviour.
 The data that is being collected should be anonomised to at least obscure any PII personally identifiable information.
 This is a legal requirement in Europe.
 You probably have cookies on your website for tracking for Google Analytics or Facebook already, amongst others.
 It is up to you to ensure that the data collected does not include PII.
 Google and Facebook should already be compliant, but which other tools are you using?
 Or contact forms etc.

 There are a few options in this minefield, so we are recommending one of these and preferably a Google CMP partner:

 - Termageddon – This is dynamic, they make the changes to your documents, as the laws change, to ensure that you are always compliant.
 Just get them to confirm that their policy docs are valid in Ireland and Europe Termageddon – Talk to Hans or Donata Skilrud.
 It is $99 a year.
 A little bit of time needed by your webmaster, maybe two hours, to configure and very little money annually, for a lot of peace of mind.
 This is the one we chose to go with and currently recommend for Charities or big websites that need to be nailed down in terms of compliance.
 And we are affiliated to Termageddon, so tell Hans we sent you.

 Remember we are not legal advisers or solicitors – yes that is a disclaimer.
 Talk to your own solicitor rather than a web design agency.
-Hope that helps.
+Hope that helps somewhat.

-See our GDPR General Data Protection Regulation article here This legislation will definitely affect your business, so it cannot be ignored.
-It involves so many aspects of identity protection that it is a quagmire of complication.
-If a customer or visitor wants to give you grief over their data protection, then can make your life hell.
+See our GDPR General Data Protection Regulation article here.
+This legislation will definitely affect your business, so it cannot be ignored.
+It involves so many aspects of identity protection that it is a quagmire of complications.
+If a customer or visitor wants to give you grief over their data protection, then they can make your life hell.
 But if you are seen to be compliant or complying, they will most likely pick on some other business.
 If there is a legal action, you want the court to see that you have, at least, attempted to be compliant.
 It is much like having an alarm or security sign on the wall of your home, usually burglars will move on to a house that does not have a security sign.
 You can expect to read about people making money by taking advantage of your lack of protection on your website.
 Most people seem to just hope that nothing goes wrong – fingers crossed.